JustusAdam/markdown-graph-ext/README.md

 ## Layout

-The layout of the graph would be decided by the software used to render the graph, which in theory would be configurabe, if the input format for said program is known.
+The layout of the graph would be decided by the software used to render the graph, which in theory would be configurable, if the input format for said program is known.